ergopractice/org-catch/readme.md

 # Helpers

-`org-catch` also provides handful of helper functions that provide convenience of user interaction and content creation.
-Helpers functions match `org-catch--helper-*` prefix (by default set in `org-catch--prefix` variable) and it can be used for defining templates as shortcuts, i.e. without the prefix.
-Helpers shortcuts can be used even without wrapping it as function calls.
-For example, the three `org-catch` templates below are equivalent:
+`org-catch` also provides handful of helper functions for user interaction and content creation.
+By default helpers functions names are prefixed with `org-catch--helper-*` and they can be used with templates as shortcuts, i.e. without the prefix.
+Helpers shortcuts can be used even without function call wrapping, i.e., without enclosing brackets.

+The example below demonstrates shortcuts usage for the following helpers: `org-catch--helper-read-ol` (reads outline path), `org-catch--helper-read-multi` (reads multiple strings), `org-catch--helper-list-item` (if point at org list gets the list item as string), `org-catch--helper-read` (reads the string from user).
+The three `org-catch` templates are equivalent:

 ```emacs-lisp
 ;; helpers are not enabled by default